benbjohnson/thesecretlivesofdata/raft/draft.md

 send(C, A, 1000)

 ##
-The log entry is <em>committed</em> once it is committed on a majority of nodes.
+The log entry is <em>committed</em> once it is written on a majority of nodes.
 A.commitIndex = 1;
 A.value = "8"